History Major Career Options

 Career Exploration and Resources

 History majors can utilize the staff and resources at Shippensburg University's Career Development Center.
 They can assist with writing resumes and cover letters, preparing for interviews, organizing job searches, finding job listings, and applying to graduate school.
-For more information on the wide array of career resources available at the Shippensburg University Career Development Center.
+For more information on the wide array of career resources available at the Shippensburg University Career, Mentoring, and Professional Development Center.

 For more information on career for History majors, please view these resources.